A new framework for constrained optimization via feedback control of Lagrange multipliers: First method: PI-CMO

 For any $K_i>0$, the eigenvalues are either real and negative or complex with negative real parts.
 In particular, if $K_i\geq (K_p+w)^2/4$, $K_i$ contributes only to the imaginary part, therefore it does not impact on the convergence rate.

-According to the authors of \cite{qu19}, although $\eta>0$ can be arbitrarily large for PDGD, increasing $\eta$ beyond a certain threshold does not lead to faster decaying rate.
+According to \cite{qu19}, although $\eta>0$ can be arbitrarily large for PDGD, increasing $\eta$ beyond a certain threshold does not lead to a faster decaying rate.
 In our example, if we choose $K_p=0$, we obtain PDGD with $\eta=K_i$ and, from \eqref{eigA}, we see that if $K_i\geq w^2/4$, then $K_i$ has no impact on the real parts of the eigenvalues.
 This explains the observation in \cite{qu19}.

-On the other hand, in the PI control method we can tune $K_p>0$ to enhance the convergence rate, provided that the conditions of Theorem \ref{theo:pi} are satisfied, which is a benefit with respect to PDGD.
+On the other hand, in PI-CMO, we can tune $K_p>0$ to enhance the convergence rate, provided that the conditions of Theorem \ref{theo:pi} are satisfied, which is a benefit with respect to PDGD.